 Hours: Mon-Sun 12pm-12am

 Didn’t think Stanmore was the place for a glamorous degustation celebrating contemporary Australian cuisine?
 Sixpenny proves cool restaurants in Sydney are scattered all over the place.
-Named after the sixpence restaurants that operated in the late 1800s in Australia, the little restaurant features a mouth-watering seasonal menu with locally and ethically sourced produce as well as a wine list with styles that complement the menu.
+Named after the sixpence restaurants that operated in the late 1800s in Australia, this fun little restaurant features a mouth-watering seasonal menu with locally and ethically sourced produce as well as a wine list with styles that complement the menu.

 Address: 83 Percival Road, Stanmore NSW 2048